zerotier/ZeroTierOne/README.md

 ZeroTier One
 ======

 ZeroTier is a software defined networking layer for Earth.
-Our mission is to directly connect the world's devices via universal network virtualization that is ridiculously easy to use.

-It creates virtual Ethernet networks that run over a global, secure, distributed, zero-configuration peer to peer network.

 It can be used for on-premise network virtualization, as a peer to peer VPN for mobile teams, for hybrid or multi-data-center cloud deployments, or just about anywhere else secure software defined virtual networking is useful.
 It even supports Ethernet bridging, allowing the seamless attachment of physical LANs to virtual ones for inter-office networking, gluing Docker an other VM/container backplanes together, remote access to legacy devices, and more.

-ZeroTier One is our OS-level client application.
-It allows Mac, Linux, Windows, FreeBSD, and soon other types of clients to join ZeroTier virtual networks.
+ZeroTier One is our OS-level client service.
+It allows Mac, Linux, Windows, FreeBSD, and soon other types of clients to join ZeroTier virtual networks like conventional VPNs or VLANs.
 It can run on native systems, VMs, or containers (Docker, OpenVZ, etc.).

 Visit [ZeroTier's site](https://www.zerotier.com/) for more information.
 You can also download professionally packaged binary installers/packages for a variety of supported OSes there if you don't want to build ZeroTier One from source.